bluz71/vim-mistfly-statusline/README.md

-Sections marked with `*` in the previous section are linked to the following custom highlight groups with their associated fallbacks if the current colorscheme does not support _mistfly statusline_.
+Sections marked with `*` in the previous section are linked to the following custom highlight groups with their associated fallbacks if the current colorscheme does not support _mistfly_.

 | Segment                  | Custom Highlight Group | Synthesized Highlight Fallback
 |--------------------------|------------------------|-------------------------------